pietro-nardelli/sapienza-ppt-template/README.md

 Thus, you are free to:
 - Share — copy and redistribute the material in any medium or format
 - Adapt — remix, transform, and build upon the material

+---

+I would like to thanks to Sapienza NLP Group from which I took the initial inspiration.